 As of January 1, 2014, Flex-Plan Services, Inc. is the new administrator for Flexible Spending Accounts (FSAs) for Public Employees’ Benefits Board (PEBB) members.

 When you enroll, you estimate your family's annual health expenses and choose the amount of money you want to set aside pre-tax for the plan year.
-For 2013, this amount must be between $240 and $2,500.
-(For 2012, this amount was between $240 and $3,600.)
+For 2014, this amount must be between $240 and $2,500.
 The amount you choose is deducted evenly from your paychecks throughout the year based on your length of appointment (e.g. 9, 10, 11 or 12 months).

-As you incur eligible medical expenses, you may request withdrawals from your account to reimburse yourself for out-of-pocket expenses incurred by submitting a claim form with your bills to ASIFlex.
-Reimbursement will be issued in the form of a check or direct deposit reimbursement, whichever you elect.
+As you incur eligible medical expenses, you may request withdrawals from your account to reimburse yourself for out-of-pocket expenses incurred by submitting a claim form with your bills to Flex-Plan Services, Inc. Reimbursement will be issued in the form of a check or direct deposit reimbursement, whichever you elect.

 FSA funds not used during the plan year will be forfeited.

-If you are eligible for Public Employees’ Benefits Board (PEBB)-sponsored benefit programs, you can enroll in a Flexible Savings Account as long as you are not already enrolled in a Consumer-Directed Health Plan with a Health Savings Account (CDHP-HSA).
+If you are eligible for PEBB-sponsored benefits, you can enroll in a the FSA as long as you are not already enrolled in a Consumer-Directed Health Plan with a Health Savings Account (CDHP-HSA).
 FSA expenses can be reimbursed for: